School to school exchanges

 Then submit a full application to operate an exchange programme in your school.
 As part of this application, your school commits to providing Code of Practice level pastoral care to your inbound exchange students, to making sure appropriate pastoral care arrangements are in place for your outbound students, and to a reciprocal exchange programme.

-If you already have an approved exchange programme, you can add additional overseas partner schools by using the additional application.
+If you already have an approved exchange programme, you can add additional overseas partner schools by using the additional application and a MOU with a partner school.

 We’ll contact you to let you know the outcome of your application.